landonMF4/w64devkit-lua/README.md

-# Portable C, C++, and Fortran Development Kit for x64 and x86 Windows
+# Portable C, C++ for x64 and x86 Windows with additional tools for Lua programming environment.

 [w64devkit][] is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x86 and